Yawn-Wider/rust-g/README.md

 rust-g (pronounced rusty-g) is a library which offloads certain expensive or difficult tasks from BYOND.

-This library is currently used in the VOREStation codebase, and is required for it to run.
+This library is currently used in the Yawn-Wider/YWPolarisVore codebase and is a fork of VOREStation/rust-g, and is required for it to run.
 A pre-compiled DLL version can be found in the repo root, but you can build your own from this repo at your preference.
 Builds can also be found on the [releases page].